xiaoli-dong/pathogenseq/README.md

 ### Prepare required samplesheet input
-The pathogenseq pipeline requires user to provide a csv format samplesheet, which contains the sequenence information for each sample, as input.
+The pathogenseq pipeline requires user to provide a csv format samplesheet, which contains the sequence information for each sample, as input.
 See below for what the samplesheet looks like:

 ```samplesheet.csv```